 - The Worm Drive

-Understanding The Sidewinder
+The Sidewinder Circular Saw

 The sidewinder is also a more compact saw due to this design.
 This design also means that the average speed the blade turns at will be about 6,000 rpm which is pretty fast.

-Understanding The Worm Drive
+The Worm Drive Circular Saw

 Due to the rear position of the motor, a worm drive circular saw is longer and much heavier than the sidewinder version.
 The worm drive usually has the blade located on the left hand side.

 So which type should you get?
 The sidewinder has the blade on the right, so if you are right handed, the weight of the saw will be able to rest on the wood that is being cut, which is good.

 The sidewinder is a great choice if you need to do work overhead.
 It is also a good choice as both of your precious hands are kept well away from the cutting area. generally speaking the sidewinder is a great deal easier to handle.

 To follow a cut line is really easy when using a worm drive.
 This one is great for ripping sheets of wood, framing, major renovation work, or for cutting when you are holding a piece of wood.
 My favorite use for a worm drive is doing plunge cuts and these are made simple using a worm drive circular saw.

 It is also a more powerful saw for heavier types of sawing such as going through wet wood.
 The worm drive will also need oil from time to time and that is not required with a sidewinder type.
 On the other hand, they are also a lot quieter to use.